traceytreat/weekend-jquery-server-calculator/README.md

 ## Prerequisites

 You need:
-- node.js
+- [node.js](https://nodejs.org/en/download/) Download this if you haven't already
-- express
+- express (installed with npm install)
-- body-parser
+- body-parser (installed with npm install)

 ## Installation
 1. Clone the repo